-Fluteriffic Posted February 11 Posted February 11 On 2/10/2025 at 8:12 PM, oddlynormal said: And I will have to disagree with your disagreement.
+HotCrossBunsClub Posted February 11, 2025 Posted February 11, 2025 4 hours ago, oddlynormal said: And I will have to disagree with your disagreement.
 I understand what you are saying about there being great junior colleges and community colleges.
 I am not discounting the value of what you can learn there.
 However, I do have a music education bachelors and a masters.
 I also have been teaching for quite awhile.
 My point is every university has its own system of music theory and common language.
 Some universities use movable Do for sight singing and some used fixed Do.
 Some use La based minor.
 This can cause a major headache for transfer students who expect to transfer theory, aural skills, and keyboard credits over to their selected university.
 When you audition as a transfer you do typically get placed in to your music core classes based on your understanding of these skills in adherence to their system.
 If you are not successful on their terms then you get to start all over in the first portion of each of these classes.
 Piano is a BIG one that gets a lot of transfer students.
 I am not at all discounting your post, but I have lived these experiences and I have had many students of mine go off to college to be music majors.
 If you do choose to go to community college it is my personal view that you avoid taking music classes if you intend to go to a full 4 year university.
 More often than not your College or School of Music will not take your transfer credits as anything more than an elective unless you can ace their placement test.
 And even then, you have to do things their way to graduate.
 Unless the community college you go to is somehow connected to the 4 year university you are going to, which is VERY unlikely, you may find your self with wasted money and time.
 I have always told my students to take your common core classes at a community college during the summer and mini-mesters, and only do your music classes at your chosen university.
 Again, there are GREAT community college teachers, but you can find yourself on an entirely different system when you arrive to your university.
-Expand MMMM KKKK I also hold a bachelors and masters in Music and have been teaching quite a while.
+MMMM KKKK I also hold a bachelors and masters in Music and have been teaching quite a while.
 So basically what you are saying is that once you start music theory somewhere its impossible to transfer?
 What if you transfer from 4 year to another?
 I did this by the way and I was fine.
 Yes I had to work my way back to be able to pass a piano proficiency because I had been out of piano for a long time and I was not that great of a piano player to begin with, but I practiced and worked it out.
 ALSO my daughter has already decided where she is transferring to and they are accepting all her music classes.
 In Texas if you receive an Associates all of those credits must transfer.
 You clearly think you know and that is fine, but I am living it right now with my kid and your information is incorrect.
 Quote

 Recommended Posts